Louis Réard: Marketing of the bikini

 The bikini was very popular, especially among men, and Bernardini received some 50,000 fan letters.
 Heim's design was the first worn on the beach, but Réard's name for it stuck in the public consciousness.
 Réard's business soared, and in advertisements he kept the bikini mystique alive by declaring that a two-piece suit wasn't a genuine bikini "unless it could be pulled through a wedding ring."

-As a further booster for sales, Réard commissioned carbody specialist Chapron to build an extravagant "road yacht" by converting a Packard V8 car into a mock luxury cabin cruiser complete with cockpit, portholes, anchor, signal mast and other nautical regalia.
-The car (not an amphibian) went on advertising parades and followed the Tour de France cycliste in the early 1950s, with a crew of bikini clad girls, causing quite a sensation in period parochial France.
+As a further booster for sales, Réard commissioned carbody specialist Henri Chapron to build an extravagant "road yacht" by converting a Packard V8 car into a mock luxury cabin cruiser complete with cockpit, portholes, anchor, signal mast and other nautical regalia.
+The car went on advertising parades and followed the Tour de France cycliste in the early 1950s, with a crew of bikini clad girls, causing quite a sensation in period parochial France.

 Later life

 Réard afterwards opened a bikini shop in Paris and sold swimsuits for 40 years.
 In 1980, Réard moved with his wife, Marcelle Réard, from France to Lausanne, Switzerland.
 He died in Lausanne in 1984 at the age of 87.